Description

 2 days before you plan to bake your bread (or the morning before, if your kitchen is very warm)

-- Take 50g of your existing sourdough starter.
-Add 50g all-purpose flour (or bread flour) and 50g filtered water (or good quality drinking water).
-Leave it in a lightly covered container on your kitchen counter until the next day.
+- Leave it in a loosely covered container on your kitchen counter until the next day.
 If your kitchen is particularly warm, especially in summer, preparing it the morning before baking might be best.

 1 day before baking